What’s new in stomach cancer research?

 Immunotherapy is an approach that uses drugs to help the body’s immune system fight the cancer.
 Treatments that boost the patient’s immune system are being tested in clinical trials.

-You can learn more about immunotherapy in our document Immunotherapy.
-You can read it online or call us for a free copy.
+You can learn more about immunotherapy in Immunotherapy.

-If you want to search for clinical trials in your area, contact the American Cancer Society at 1-800-227-2345 or visit us on the Web at www.cancer.org/clinicaltrials.
+If you want to search for clinical trials in your area, contact the American Cancer Society at 1-800-227-2345 or go to www.cancer.org/clinicaltrials.